x4Cx58x54/writing/docs/computer-programming/the-practice-of-programming.md

 **Get a stack trace.**

 **Read before typing.**
-Resist the urge to start typing, because chances are that you do not know what's really broken, and will change the wrong thing or even breake other code.
+Resist the urge to start typing, because chances are that you do not know what's really broken, and will change the wrong thing or even break other code.
 Take a break for a while; sometimes what you see in the source code is what you meant rather than what you wrote.

 **Explain your code to someone else.**